levinceotieno/levinceotieno/README.md

 📫 **levynceotieno@gmail.com**

-"Houston, we have a problem here
+"Houston, we have a problem here.
-The oxygen tanks have exploded
+The oxygen tanks have exploded.
-We're losing power and air
+We're losing power and air.
-We're not sure how we're going to make it home
+We're not sure how we're going to make it home.

-But we're not giving up
+But we're not giving up.
 We're going to do everything we can
 To get back to Earth safely"